 The School of Communications is recognized nationally for its deep and innovative curriculum that emphasizes engaged learning and serving the public good.
-The curriculum seeks a balance between concepts that lead to strategic decision-making and the skills to produce media content, and a liberal arts education to provide breadth of knowledge and insight.
+The curriculum offers a balance among concepts that lead to strategic decision-making, skills to write and produce media content, and a liberal arts education to provide breadth of knowledge and insight.

 The curricular structure reflects the four purposes of communication in society: to inform, to persuade, to entertain and to discover.
-Students choose among four majors:
+Students choose among these majors:

 ACCREDITATION RULE.
 Elon is one of only 18 private colleges and universities in the nation to have an accredited communications program.
 Accreditation standards require that all students complete at least 72 credit hours outside the major.
 Elon requires a minimum of 132 credit hours to graduate.

 REQUIRED INTERNSHIP.
 All students must complete an off-campus professional internship in communications.
-Students enroll in COM 381 Communication Internship for one or two credit hours, based on 80 work-hours per credit hour.
-Students may earn up to a total of four credit hours of COM 381.
-(Co-op Work Experiences credit through the Career Services Office cannot count toward the major or toward the 72 hours required outside the School of Communications.)
+Students enroll in COM 381 Communications Internship for 1 or 2 credit hours, based on 80 work-hours per credit hour.
+Students may earn up to a total of 4 credit hours of COM 381.
+(Co-op Work Experiences credit through the Career Services Office cannot count toward the major or toward the 72 hours required outside Communications.)

-REQUIRED MINOR OR OTHER OPTION.
-To promote academic depth, all students must complete a minor or double major outside of Communications (COM) or complete a semester abroad (totaling 12 credit hours or more) in an Elon-approved program.
+REQUIRED MINOR, DOUBLE MAJOR OR SEMESTER ABROAD.
+To promote academic depth, all students must complete a minor or double major outside of Communications (COM) or complete a semester abroad (12 credit hours or more) in an Elon-approved program.